-The transition from on-premises to hybrid and cloud-based environments provides agencies the opportunity to leverage more modern authentication and authorization solutions.
 Agencies should incorporate cloud-based services where possible to leverage modern security features and facilitate a shift away from relying on passwords.
-Services such as context-based access control allow more granular control over access control decisions, and the more user-friendly SSO both simplifies and strengthens the authentication process.
-Agencies can conveniently incorporate these solutions during their continuing transitions to hybrid environments with modern, secure protocols; data-driven decisions for access and authorization; and phishing-resistant methods of authentication.
+Services such as CBAC allow more granular control over access control decisions, and the more user-friendly SSO both simplifies and strengthens the authentication process.
+Agencies can conveniently incorporate these solutions during their continuing transitions to hybrid environments with modern and secure protocols, data-driven decisions for access and authorization, and phishing-resistant methods of authentication.

-3 HYBRID IDENTITY SOLUTIONS
+3. HYBRID IDENTITY SOLUTIONS

 Agencies are encouraged to review and select the hybrid identity architecture solution that best suits their specific needs and risk tolerances.
-Technologies in the following subsections can serve as components of an agency's identity architecture and may support overlapping cybersecurity outcomes.
+Technologies in the following subsections, such as MFA, SSO, FIDO2, password managers, and CBAC, can serve as components of an agency's identity architecture and may support overlapping cybersecurity outcomes.

-The Cybersecurity and Infrastructure Security Agency (CISA) recommends agencies plan to migrate to cloud-based passwordless authentication via either (1) their existing investments in public key infrastructure (PKI) and Personal Identity Verification (PIV) or Common Access Card (CAC) to authenticate to the identity services, or (2) by leveraging Fast Identity Online Version 2 (FIDO2) and the Web Authentication standard.
+CISA recommends that agencies plan to migrate to cloud-based passwordless authentication via either (1) their existing investments in PKI and PIV or CAC to authenticate to the identity services, or (2) by leveraging FIDO2 and the Web Authentication standard.
 Agencies may find value from using each option for different use cases or in combination with each other.

-3.1 Authentication Options
+3.1 AUTHENTICATION OPTIONS

 The following subsections provide introductory information for four different representative models for implementing authentication within a hybrid identity architecture.
 Each option includes overview information, high-level diagrams, architecture components, and security considerations.
-While the intention of these sections is not to address all possible edge cases for implementation, the guidance should provide a starting point for agencies to assess their enterprise identity and access management solutions and identify opportunities to modernize via the suggested architecture options.
+These options all consider the same scenario of a user who attempts to access a cloud application and is redirected to an identity service to authenticate themselves.
+This guidance is a starting point for assessing agency enterprise identity and access management solutions and identifying agency modernization opportunities via suggested architecture options.
+Agencies should note that the sections below do not address all possible edge cases for implementation.

-3.1.1 Federation
+3.1.1 FEDERATION